Geographie-cites/mobiliscope/README.md

 The GNU General Public License is intended to guarantee freedom to share and change all versions of a program to make sure it remains free software for all its users.
 Please have a look at the terms and conditions (https://www.gnu.org/licenses/gpl-3.0.en.html) for copying, distribution and modification.

+#

 # To cite the Mobiliscope
 Mobiliscope - 2020 (v3.3).
-Cities around the clock - La ville à toute heure. https://mobiliscope.parisgeo.cnrs.fr.
+Cities around the clock - La ville Ã  toute heure. https://mobiliscope.parisgeo.cnrs.fr.
 doi:10.5281/zenodo.3628713

 ![Mobiliscope v3](/img_v3.3.png?raw=true "")